bnbsystems/website/content/english/careers/positions/DevOpsEngineer.md

 ---

 # Minimum qualifications

-* at least 5 year of professional experience in building software
+* at least a year of professional experience in building software
-* proven experience as a DevOps on cloud provider (AWS or Azure)
+* proven experience as a DevOps on Azure cloud provider (WebApps, Storage accounts, AD B2C, CosmosDB, Container registries)
-* hands-on experience with Kubernetes and Docker
+* hands-on experience with Docker and terraform
 * ability to solve network and application issues
-* communication skills with fluent English

 # Responsibilities

 * creating and constant improving of a delivery pipelines for various programming environments
 * sharing knowledge with your colleagues
+* building pipelines in GitHub

 # About the job